microsoft/PSRule/docs/features.md

 - **Quality gates** &mdash; Implement quality gates between environments such as dev, test, and prod.
 - **Monitor continuously** &mdash; Perform ongoing checks for configuration optimization opportunities.

-Run on MacOS, Linux, and Windows or anywere PowerShell is supported.
+Run on MacOS, Linux, and Windows or anywhere PowerShell is supported.
 Native support for popular continuous integration (CI) systems includes:

 - **GitHub Actions** - Trigger tests for GitHub repositories using workflows.